I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_crossbar_pininfo_s.md

 KS_PhysConn_Audio_AudioDecoder

-`Property`

-Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

 `RelatedPinIndex`

 Specifies the optional pin index of a pin that is related to the pin specified in <b>Index</b>.
 For example, the minidriver can set the <b>RelatedPinIndex</b> to the pin index of the audio stream that goes with a video stream in <b>Index</b>. <b>RelatedPinIndex</b> applies only to pins of the same direction (input or output) as the pin being queried.
 If no other pins are related to the current pin, the minidriver should return (-1).

+`Medium`

+Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563538">KSPIN_MEDIUM</a> structure that represents the hardware connection for the pin.
+This information is returned by the minidriver.

 ## Remarks
 All index values are zero-based, and input pins are counted separately from output pins.